What tax do I pay on redundancy payments?

 You do not have to pay any NIC at all on redundancy payments (even if over £30,000), but if the redundancy payment is part of a package, some of the other amounts in the package may be both taxable and subject to NIC.

-Unpaid wages and profit target payments or overtime – these are taxable in full and NICs are payable, even if you receive the amounts after your employment has ended.
+Unpaid wages and profit target payments or overtime – these are taxable in full and NIC is payable, even if you receive the amounts after your employment has ended.

 Payments in lieu of notice – you might be expected to work your notice period before your redundancy takes effect, but often you will get a payment in lieu of notice and be able to leave straight away.
 From 6 April 2018 such payments are always fully taxable and liable to NIC.